Telopea

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2023.
-Telopea's median income among taxpayers was $45,479, with an average of $62,536.
-Nationally, the median income was higher at $68,182 and the average was $99,588.
-In Greater Sydney, the median was $60,817 and the average was $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Telopea would be approximately $49,508 (median) and $68,077 (average) as of September 2025.
-The 2021 Census showed household incomes in Telopea ranked at the 28th percentile, family incomes at the 30th percentile, and personal incomes at the 33rd percentile.
-Income analysis revealed that 30.1% of residents (1,781 people) earned between $1,500 - 2,999, consistent with surrounding regions where 30.9% fell into this bracket.
-Housing affordability pressures were severe, with only 76.8% of income remaining, ranking at the 23rd percentile.
-The area's SEIFA income ranking placed it in the 6th decile.
+AreaSearch's latest postcode level ATO data released for financial year ending June 2023 indicates Telopea's median income among taxpayers is $45,479, with an average of $62,536.
+This is lower than national averages.
+Greater Sydney has a median income of $60,817 and an average of $83,003.
+Based on Wage Price Index growth from July 2023 to September 2025, estimated incomes would be approximately $49,508 (median) and $68,077 (average).
+The 2021 Census shows Telopea's household, family, and personal incomes rank modestly, between the 28th and 33rd percentiles.
+Income analysis reveals that 30.1% of residents earn between $1,500 - 2,999 annually, consistent with surrounding regions at 30.9%.
+Housing affordability pressures are severe, with only 76.8% of income remaining after housing costs, ranking at the 23rd percentile.
+Telopea's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income